dputhier/pygtftk/docs/manual/source/presentation.rst

  **Example:**

-We will first request a lightweight example dataset.
+We will first request a lightweight example dataset (but more realistic than the 'simple' dataset).

 .. command-output:: gtftk get_example -d mini_real_noov_rnd_tx -f '*'